erenaktuerk/credit-risk-api/README.md

 4. Model Interpretation & Explainability
 	•	SHAP Implementation: Uses SHapley Additive exPlanations to provide deep insights into feature importance and model behavior.
 	•	Interpretation Module: A dedicated model_interpretation.py file visualizes and explains model decisions for transparency and trustworthiness.
+	•	Feature Map Visualization: Visualizes the impact of individual features on predictions to improve interpretability.
+	•	Grad-CAM Integration: Implements Grad-CAM to highlight which parts of the data most influence the model’s decisions.

 Tools & Frameworks
 	•	Python: Core programming language.